-Experienced rock ‘n rollers Tharon Smart, lead guitar and vocals; Syd Kidder on bass guitar; Jay Hillyard, drums and vocals; and from the millennial generation, Kayla Hillyard on keyboard and vocals.
-Performing a mixture of contemporary christian songs you will know from the radio, and many other originals by the band.
+Experienced rock ‘n rollers Tharon Smart, lead guitar and vocals; Syd Kidder on bass guitar; Jay Hillyard, drums and vocals; also on guitar is Nathaniel Hillyard and from the millennial generation, Ariana Wood on keyboard and vocals.
+Performing a mixture of contemporary Christian songs you will know from the radio, and many other originals by the band.
 Our songs all have a meaning and a message, ranging from the softer side with three part harmonies, to driving rock style and everything in between, all interpreted in sign language by Judy Hillyard.

 The Sanctuary Choir, led by Philip Mann, sings primarily for our 11:00 am worship service.
 Its purpose is to lead the congregation in singing and to provide special music for the service.
 We are responsible for a Choral Call to Worship and an Anthem.
 The Sanctuary Choir is a group of dedicated, loyal people – many of whom have been choir members for many years.
 Our music is chosen to coincide with the lectionary and theme for that Sunday.
 Our goal is to help bring a message to the congregation and to lift their spirits.
 Other services we are responsible for are Christmas Eve and Maundy Thursday.

 We invite anyone who would like to sing to join us on Thursday evenings at 7:30 pm.